MathiasTensor/QuantumBilliards.jl/README.md

 - neutrino billiards
     1. Relativistic Quantum Chaos in Neutrino Billiards, Dietz B. (https://arxiv.org/pdf/2604.13003)
 - Hyperbolic kernel - Legendre Q via mpmath and seeding w/ Taylor series center expansion (Done, currently used in a paper, add after publication)
+- Fast computation of high frequency Dirichlet eigenmodes via the spectral flow of the interior Neumann-to-Dirichlet map, Barnett A., Hassell A. 2011 https://arxiv.org/abs/1112.5665
 - QBX,QB2X
     1. Quadrature by Expansion: A New Method for the Evaluation of Layer Potentials, Kl¨ockner A., Barnett A., Greendard L., O'Neil M. (https://arxiv.org/pdf/1207.4461)
     2. Quadrature by Two Expansions for Evaluating